-Answer: Yes, but only if: (a) they are used for the purposes appropriated, (b) the unobligated balance carried forward in FY 2013 has been apportioned, and (c) no support that would be funded by a lapsed appropriation (for example, facilities, supervision and oversight, or accounting services) is required to continue non-excepted services.
+Answer: Yes, but only if: (1) they are used for the purposes appropriated; (2) the unobligated balances carried forward from the prior fiscal year have been apportioned; and (3) no support that would be funded by a lapsed appropriation (for example, facilities, supervision and oversight, or accounting services) is required to continue non-excepted services.
 Support that would be funded by a lapsed appropriation may be provided only for the safety of human life and protection of property.